f0lg0/kademlia-dht/README.md

 # kademlia-dht

-Simple implementation of the Kademlia DHT protocol in Rust with state dumping features.
+Simple implementation of the Kademlia DHT protocol in Rust with state dumping features for **educational purposes** (not production-ready).

 ## Table of contents